DerrickML/MTN-MoMo-API---Collection-Product/README.md

-# MoMo API Node.js Server Documentation for the Collection Product
+# MoMo API Node.js Server-side for the Collection Product

 ## Introduction